ncagle/DNS-over-HTTPS/HSTS.md

  * (wrong date stamp format might cause the name to not get accepted) *
  * Return codes:
- * CURLSTS_AGAIN - call the function again
+ * CURLSTS_OK - call the function again
- * CURLSTS_DONE - this was the last entry
+ * CURLSTS_DONE - done, no more entries
  * CURLSTS_FAIL - major problem, abort the transfer now
  * [others] - all other return codes are reserved for future use */